dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Bat algorithm
 The Bat algorithm is a metaheuristic algorithm for global optimization.
 It was inspired by the echolocation behaviour of microbats, with varying pulse
 3 KB (357 words) - 05:07, 9 October 2018

-External memory algorithm
-In computing, external memory algorithms or out-of-core algorithms are algorithms that are designed to process data that is too large to fit into a computer's
-8 KB (971 words) - 10:42, 13 February 2019

 Hunt–McIlroy algorithm
 the Hunt–McIlroy algorithm is a solution to the longest common subsequence problem.
 It was one of the first non-heuristic algorithms used in diff.
 To